notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 ### Objective of This Document

-This document gathers in a single place all the requirements and steps that are necessary to submit a font that _could_ become part of a Noto family of fonts.
+This document gathers all the requirements and steps that are necessary to submit a font that _could_ become part of a Noto family of fonts.

 ### Process